Short Description

 • mRNA dynamics and metabolism in real time in living systems

-• High-end microscopy, use of genetically encoded fluorescent reporters for the study of molecular interactions and metabolic fluctuations in real time
+• High-end microscopy, use and creation of genetically encoded fluorescent reporters for the study of molecular interactions and metabolic fluctuations in real time

 • Omics approaches (proteomics, lipidomics, metabolomics)